<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 A strong employer brand also makes it easier to build a robust talent pipeline.
 Top performers want to find great workplaces and they are pickier about the offers they accept.
 They will do their research about the work environment and culture on platforms like Glassdoor.
 When they do, you want them to find rave reviews.

-It turns out that engaged employees play a crucial role in shaping these reviews.
-They will leave glowing, detailed testimonials about their experience within the organization and share their enthusiasm for their workplace with people outside of work.
+Engaged employees play a crucial role in shaping these reviews.
+They leave glowing, detailed testimonials about their experience and share their enthusiasm for their workplace in conversations outside of work.

 This not only makes the organization a magnet for top talent, but it can also help with talent retention.
 It’s less tempting to jump ship when you know that what you already have is exceptional and may be hard to find elsewhere.